staabm/staabm.github.io/_posts/2022-08-16-phpstan-dba-query-plan-analysis.md

 $config->analyzeQueryPlans(100000);
 ```

-To disable the effiency analysis but just check for queries not using indices at all, pass `0`:
+To disable the efficiency analysis but just check for queries not using indices at all, pass `0`:

 ```php
 $config = new RuntimeConfiguration();